Who we are

 We welcome you, whoever you are, whatever religious belief, tradition, gender, race, sexual orientation or age you represent.
 We hope that our time together will enhance in all of us a feeling of fellowship and love, help us maintain peace of mind, and bring wisdom and the joy of caring and sharing.

-Our mission is to build an inclusive, evolving, liberal religious community which offers a safe, supportive, stimulating environment to those who feel the need for spiritual
+Our mission is to build an inclusive, evolving, liberal religious community which offers a safe, supportive, stimulating environment to those who feel the need for spiritual growth.
+Many of us enjoy discussing the moral philosophical issues of the day!

 Apr